 Your competency on the tools

-I've seen people take tools with them on 4WD trips that they can't even name!
-If you aren't able to competently use the tools and gear you have with you, they can be more trouble than they are worth.
+I’ve seen people take a 4WD tool kit with them that has gear in it that they can’t even name!
+If you aren’t able to competently use the tools and gear you have with you, they can be more trouble than they are worth.
 That said, you only need someone with you who knows how to use the tool, and then its of use.

 Think about what is practical too; I don’t think you are going to strip an engine down in the middle of the desert, so do you really need the tools to do so?

 What you carry in your 4WD can be the difference between life and death when it comes to some of the more remote 4WDing in Australia.
 Things like the correct amount of water and food are imperative that you get right, as are methods of communication.

 If you get into serious trouble in the middle of no where, how do you get help?
 On our 5 weeks up north we carried a SPOT GPS tracker, which is essentially a more capable EPIRB that can call for emergency help anywhere.

 Just because you can fit it in doesn’t mean you should!
 It’s vital that you keep your weight down in a 4WD, and especially under the maximum GVM and GCM.
 The more your 4WD weighs, the more stress is put on every single component, and the more likely something is to break.
 What does your 4WD weigh?